denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

 ```
 The code above is pretty clear, it creates Java **String** variables.
-Allocates a native memory for each of them, but for varargs - it grabs addresses to comply with a Java version of _printf_ function.
+Allocates a native memory for each of them, but for varargs - it grabs addresses to comply with a Java version of the _printf_ function.

 The output of a program is:
 ```shell